Bowel Cancer - My Story

 I got on the bed, they put the canula in and the oxygen mask over my face and I passed out thinking of the roses in my garden, just in case I would dream.
 I didn't.

-I thought I was being really smart plaiting my hair and pinning it up so it stayed need and untangled for my hospital stay.
-As soon as I arrived they took the pins out so there I was with pigtails and a curly top for a week like a very sad poodle.
+I thought I was being really smart plaiting my hair and pinning it up so it stayed neat and untangled for my hospital stay.
+As soon as I arrived they took the pins out so there I was, with pigtails and a curly top for a week looking like a very sad poodle.
 Next time I will use a hair bobble as no metal is allowed in surgery.

 I had to stop taking my pill 4 weeks before surgery.
 I was on Desogestrel which had stopped my periods since 2018.
 Typically the day of surgery I got my period.
 This did not help the healing situation at all and again thank you so much to the doctors and nurses who just take this all in their stride and have a solution for everything.

 You do not need much in hospital.
 I took a big holdall of pyjamas, a laptop, sketchbook, snacks, all the things the Macmillan booklet said to bring and me thinking I would be able to do some work!

 EAR PLUGS!!! check they fit and work first - silicone earplugs work